-According to science, the stress hormones secreted from poor sleep can lead to inflammation.
+According to science, the stress hormones secreted by poor sleep can lead to inflammation.
 Inflammation is associated with nearly every skin problem, including eczema, psoriasis, acne and even wrinkles.

 Additionally, the manifestation of skin issues can further increase physiological stress from emotional stress to increased discomfort, which can only perpetuate sleep problems.
 For some, this vicious cycle between poor sleep and skin can make it seem nearly impossible to recover from either.

-More specifically though, let us cover the major ways sleep deprivation effects the skin, here are a few examples:
+More specifically though, let us cover the major ways sleep deprivation affects the skin, here are a few examples:

 6 Ways Sleep Deprivation causes Skin Problems

-1. Inflammation: During inflammatory responses the skin is immediately notified, it has many receptor sites for immune cells and inflammation.
+1. Inflammation: During inflammatory responses, the skin is immediately notified, it has many receptor sites for immune cells and inflammation.
 You can learn more about this in detail in our blog on the stress – skin connection.
-Because of this, anytime inflammation becomes chronic, the skin is susceptible to increased likelihood of acne breakouts, allergenic issues like dermatitis and overall more sensitive skin.
-Everything from acne, eczema, psoriasis, wrinkles and rosacea can be traced back to inflammation.
+Because of this, anytime inflammation becomes chronic, the skin is susceptible to an increased likelihood of acne breakouts, allergenic issues like dermatitis and overall more sensitive skin.
+Everything from acne, eczema, psoriasis, wrinkles, and rosacea can be traced back to inflammation.